jameslovallo/ardi/ramidus/README.md

 ## Project Structure

-The "@" folder contains global content like components, assets, layouts and your site's head.
+Global content like components, assets, layouts and your site's head are contained in the "@" folder.
 This naming convention keeps the folder first alphabetically so it's always easy to find.

 <div class="tree">